Mahdii-Kariimiian/Rock-paper-scissors/README.md

 # Rock-Paper-Scissors Game

 ## A fun and interactive web-based Rock-Paper-Scissors game built with React.
-Play against the computer, track your score, and enjoy a sleek, responsive design.
+Play against the computer, track your score, and enjoy a sleek, responsive design.This project was created as part of the Frontendmentor.io challenges
 Table of Contents

    Demo